AI Automation

 - Monitoring so we know when output quality drifts, and a defined response when it does

 That’s engineering work.
-It’s also “AI” in the only meaningful sense of the word.
+It’s also “AI” in the only sense of the word that means anything.
 If an agency you’re considering can describe their work in those terms, you’re probably in good hands.
-If not, the label isn’t doing you any favours.
+If they can’t, the label isn’t doing you any favours.

 More reading